ExerciseCompanion/ExerciseCompanion.github.io/evaluation.md

 - A
   - Device Used: Your Device
   - Goal 1 Observations: User loggined in successfully
-  - Goal 2 Observations: User mentioned the dates are too squished
+  - Goal 2 Observations: User mentioned the dates are too squished and was unable to deduce what they were
   - Goal 3 Observations: User thought the pet selection was the shop.
 User had trouble understanding that currency is needed to purchase
   - Goal 4 Observations: User succesfully customized pet multiple times and was able to infer that more hats existed
   - Goal 5 Observations: User swapped to different pets multiple times